Critical Languages Institute Funding

 Foreign Language and Area Studies (FLAS) Awards

-The Summer Foreign Language and Area Studies award provides eligible students with a $3,500 stipend and up to $5,000 in summer tuition to go towards a summer intensive language program of their choice, often in Eastern Europe, Eurasia, and Central Asia.
+The Summer Foreign Language and Area Studies award provides eligible undergraduate and graduate students with a $3,500 stipend and up to $5,000 in summer tuition to go towards a summer intensive language program of their choice, often in Eastern Europe, Eurasia, and Central Asia.

 Please note that the $5,000 will only be applied towards tuition and fees, and does not cover housing, travel, or meals which are often included in study abroad program costs.
 The stipend may be used to cover the costs not included in the tuition portion of the scholarship.